Substance Abuse Prevention Program

 Hydrate with water, and count your drinks

-Avoid binge drinking by always being aware of how much you’re drinking, fill up with water before and between rounds, and look to friends to hold you accountable for how many shots, drinks or beers you’re having in an evening.
+Avoid binge drinking by always being aware of how much you’re drinking.
+Fill up with water before and between rounds.
+Look to friends to hold you accountable for how many shots, drinks or beers you’re having in an evening.
+Avoid those who are drinking too much.

 Marijuana

-• Therefore, if you are a soldier in the United States Army and are caught using marijuana or simply in possession of it, you can be arrested, given an Article 15, and even incarcerated.
+- Therefore, as a soldier in the United States Army caught using marijuana or simply in possession of it, you can be arrested, given an Article 15, and even incarcerated.

-• The amount of THC (psychoactive compound in cannabis) in marijuana has been increasing steadily in recent decades, creating more harmful effects in some people.
+- The amount of THC (psychoactive compound in cannabis) in marijuana has increased steadily in recent decades, creating more harmful effects in some people.

-• It is unlikely that a person will fail a drug test or get high from passive exposure by inhaling secondhand marijuana smoke, so don’t expect to use that as an excuse if you test positive for THC on your drug alcohol test (DAT).
+- It is unlikely that a person will fail a drug test or get high from passive exposure by inhaling secondhand marijuana smoke.
+Don’t expect to use that as an excuse if you test positive for THC on your drug alcohol test (DAT).

 The Army is now testing for Delta 8

 Delta-8 Tetrahydrocannabinol (THC) was added to the drug test panel effective July 9, 2021 and Department of Defense Instruction (DODI) 1010.16.
-The Army Resilience Directorate has published a policy to provide notification of the addition of Delta-8-THC to the drug testing panel and guidance for Delta-8 positives.
+The Army Resilience Directorate published a policy providing notification of the addition of Delta-8-THC to the drug testing panel and guidance for Delta-8 positives.

 Prescription Drugs

 Prescription drug misuse can have serious medical consequences and is one of the most common forms of substance abuse.
 People often do not notice that they have a problem with misusing prescription drugs until they try to stop using them.
 Some prescription drugs alter the brain’s chemical makeup, and require medical assistance for withdrawal.
-To protect yourself from adverse side effects and addiction to prescription drugs, is always best never to use drugs unless they have been prescribed by your doctor, and to follow dosing and other instructions to the letter.
+To protect yourself from adverse side effects and addiction, only use prescription drugs prescribed by your doctor.
+Follow dosing and other instructions to the letter.

 The three classes of medication most commonly misused are:

-• Opioids are usually prescribed to treat pain, and include drugs like Codeine, Vicodin and OxyContin.
+- Opioids usually prescribed to treat pain, and include drugs like Codeine, Vicodin and OxyContin.

-• Central Nervous System Depressants, tranquilizers, sedatives and hypnotics usually prescribed to treat anxiety and sleep disorders include drugs like Valium, Xanax, Klonopin, Lunesta, Ambien and other sleeping pills.
+- Central Nervous System Depressants, (tranquilizers, sedatives and hypnotics) usually prescribed to treat anxiety and sleep disorders.
+These include drugs like Valium, Xanax, Klonopin, Lunesta, Ambien and other sleeping pills.

-• Stimulants most often prescribed to treat attention-deficit hyperactivity disorder (ADHD) include Adderall and Ritalin (and also include the illicit drug Meth).
+- Stimulants most often prescribed to treat attention-deficit hyperactivity disorder (ADHD).
+These include Adderall and Ritalin (and also include the illicit drug Meth).

 Fentanyl

-Drug-involved overdose deaths, including illicit and counterfeit drugs and prescription opioids, are an increasing public health problem that harms countless families and communities.
-It’s important to be aware of the dangers of illicit drugs and how to mitigate your risks of accidental death due to fentanyl.
+Drug-involved overdose deaths are a growing public health crisis.
+These fatalities, involving illicit drugs and prescription opioids, harm countless families and communities.
+Be aware of the dangers of illicit drugs and how to mitigate your risk of accidental death due to fentanyl.

 What is Fentanyl?

 Fentanyl is a very strong opioid.
 It’s tasteless and odorless, and an amount about the size of two grains of salt can cause an adult to overdose.
-While fentanyl can be used by medical providers to treat extreme pain or for chronic pain management, it is increasingly being found laced into illicit/counterfeit drugs or other substances sold through illegal drug markets.
+Medical providers use fentanyl to treat extreme or chronic pain.
+However, it is increasingly found laced into counterfeit drugs and other substances sold on the illegal market.

 MORE: DOD hopes to raise awareness about dangers of Fentanyl